sora-xor/sora-docs/src/ceres/demeter-farming.md

 The [Demeter Farming](https://farming.deotoken.io/) platform is the first of its kind on the SORA network.
 This platform's unique feature is giving the user the ability to farm using the same liquidity in multiple pools.
-The platform also provides Farming-as-a-Service, which means that every project can create its farming/staking pools without coding.
+The platform also provides Farming-as-a-Service, meaning every project can create farming/staking pools without coding.